roderickmonk/sudoku-typescript/README.md

 The purpose of this repo is to demonstrate tyoical NodeJS / TypeScript usage.
 The motivator is the game of Sudoku.
 A Sudoku server runs in an AWS ec2 and is managed by pm2 (https://pm2.keymetrics.io/).
 A test client is also available that puts the server through its paces via various tests.

 ## Theory of Operation
-The signing in process assigns a token to the session and this session is constant throughout the session and is returned to client software as a cookie.
+The signing in process assigns a token to the session and this token is constant throughout the session and is returned to client software as a cookie.
 Thereafter all subsequent API calls require the use of this token.
 Also, at the point of the sign-in, a new game board is created and also returned to the user.
 This board is  recorded to a Redis database using the assinged token as key.

 ## Running the test software
 After cloning this repo, the test software can be run as follows: